By Rachel Heller

 Markiewicz brought Schmitt onto his staff of the Maryland team at last year’s Big 33 Football Classic.

-“His character is through the roof, I don’t think I could give a higher character rating,” said Schmitt.
+“His character is through the roof, I don’t think I could give a higher character rating,” Schmitt said.
 “We’re thrilled to have him with us.”

 In December of last year, Schmitt reached out to Markiewicz and asked him if he knew anyone who could fill their offensive line coaching position.
 Schmitt recalled Markiewicz saying, “If you’re interested in having an old guy, I’ve got some decisions to make.”